-Mental Illness and the Transformative Power of Hypnosis by Allan Bailey
+Mental Illness and the Transformative Power of Hypnosis

 In a world where nearly one in five adults experiences some form of mental illness, finding effective treatment options remains a critical challenge.
 While traditional approaches like medication and talk therapy form the backbone of mental health care, alternative and complementary techniques are gaining recognition for their potential to enhance healing.
 Among these, clinical hypnosis stands out as a particularly promising intervention that is often misunderstood and underutilised.